zendframework/zend-servicemanager/docs/book/configuring-the-service-manager.md

 constructor.
 The following keys are:

 - `services`: associative array that maps a key to a service instance.
-- `invokables`: an associative array that map a key to a constructor-less service;
+- `invokables`: an associative array that maps a key to a constructor-less service;
   i.e., for services that do not require arguments to the constructor.
 The key and service name usually are the same; if they are not, the key is treated as an alias.
 - `factories`: associative array that map a key to a factory name, or any callable.